 - A full health check from a Vietnamese hospital

 - A scan of your passport visa and photo pages

 - Passport style photos.
 We were asked for 3, but you may be asked for more

 - Business visa for Vietnam (sponsored by your employer)

 For some nationalities this could mean bringing all those original documents with you, or having them sent at a later date.
-We were totally uncomfortable with the idea of having to carry our original degrees halfway around the world.
-But when when the alternative is airmailing them, we became much happier about the prospect.
-Some of our colleagues had to airmail documents and thankfully they all arrived safely.
+I was totally uncomfortable with the idea of having to carry my original degrees halfway around the world.
+But when the alternative was airmailing them, I became much happier about the prospect.
+Some of my colleagues had to airmail documents and thankfully they all arrived safely.

 Related post: A Beginners Guide to Picking the Perfect TEFL Course